KipCrossing/geospatial_python/README.md

-# geospatial_python
+# Geospatial Python

-A collection of articles and tutorials for performing geospatial tasks in python
+These are a collections of discussions and tutorials where we explore concepts and tools for geospatial tasks within the python ecosystem.

+## Table of Contents

+### Vector

+- Shapely
+- geojson
+- shapefile
+- KML
+- csv

+### Raster

+- geotiff
+- numpy
+- xarray
+- xarray-spatial

+### Conversions

+- utm
+- PyProj
+- pycrs